Course Outline

 Impact mapping

-Design thinking applied to client experience in construction
+Design thinking applied to customer experience in construction

 Story mapping applied to construction phases